pranshupant/automate_daily_assessment/README.md

 ### I implemented the following:

-  * Created a cronjob which submits the form daily at 8AM.
+  * Created a cronjob which submits the form daily at 8AM by running a shell script.

   * Automated the form completion and submission using Selenium.